zamzami16/BingAutoSearch/readme.md

+> # Moved to golang for leight-weight apps
+> use this go version instead https://github.com/zamzami16/bing-auto-search

+---

 # What this

 Automate Microsoft Bing auto search to earn point from Microsoft Reward. for more information about microsoft reward go to [this](https://rewards.bing.com/).